3300 Ellesmere Road

 A preliminary report has been prepared to supplement the preliminary report (dated May 27, 2014) for 6175, 6183 Kingston Road & 1, 2, 4, 5 and 10 Franklin Avenue.
 Additional lands (7 and 11 Franklin Avenue) have been added to the applications to amend the Official Plan, relevant Zoning by-laws and to obtain plan of subdivision approval.
 These applications are required in order to permit the revised proposal for a 44 unit residential redevelopment.
 An associated draft plan of subdivision is under review to facilitate the creation of new lots, blocks and a new public road.

 A public meeting was held on September 19, 2017.
 Notice details: jimhart.ca/Community-Consultation-Meeting.php

 4569 KINGSTON ROAD

-An application has been submitted for a zoning by-law amendment to enable the development of a 12-storey mixed use building, with a 4-storey plus rooftop amenity section closest to the rear of the site.
+A revised Site Plan Control application has been submitted to enable the development of a 11-storey mixed use building, with a 4-storey plus rooftop amenity section closest to the rear of the site.
 The existing zoning permits maximum building heights of 8-storeys plus rooftop mechanical penthouses.
-The proposal includes of 98 residential units (47 one-bedroom units and 51 two-bedroom units) and 200 square metres of retail area at grade.
-The total gross floor area proposed is 9,397 sq. m., with an FSI of 4.17.
-A driveway is proposed along the east side of the site, connecting to a ramp at the back of the site which leads to two levels of underground parking providing a total of 102 vehicular parking spaces for residential uses.
-A loading space is proposed along the east side of the building perpendicular to the driveway.
+The proposal includes of 101 residential units and 247 square metres of retail area at grade.
+The total gross floor area proposed is 9,008 sq. m., with an FSI of 4.00.
+A driveway is proposed along the east side of the site, leading to a ramp to two levels of underground parking providing a total of 108 vehicular parking spaces (101 for residential use and 7 for retail use).
+A Type "G" loading space is proposed within the east wall of the building perpendicular to the driveway.